avularajkumar86/Age-and-gender-detection-using-python/README.md

 <h2>Examples :</h2>
-<p><b>NOTE:- I downloaded the images from Google,if you have any query or problem i can remove them, i just used it for Educational purpose.</b></p>
+<p><b>NOTE:- I downloaded the images from Google,if you have any query or problem i can remove them, i just used it for future  purpose.</b></p>